kanghui0204/IsaacLab-Arena-vln/docs/pages/concepts/concept_metrics_design.rst

 Metrics Design
 ==============

-THIS IS A WORK IN PROGRESS.*****VIK*****

 Metrics in Isaac Arena provide a systematic framework for evaluating robot performance and task completion across different simulation scenarios.
-The metrics system integrates seamlessly with Isaac Lab's recorder manager to capture simulation data and compute meaningful performance indicators that support research, development, and benchmarking efforts.
+The metrics system integrates with Isaac Lab's recorder manager to capture simulation data and compute meaningful performance indicators that support research, development, and benchmarking efforts.

 Core Architecture
 -----------------